oils-for-unix/oils/doc/index.md

 - [Expression Language](expression-language.html).
 Types, literals, and
   operators.
-  - [Oil vs. Python](oil-vs-python.html).
-How do Oil's expressions differ from Python?
 - [Egg Expressions](eggex.html).
 A new regex syntax, abbreviated *eggex*.

 ## Languages for Data (Interchange Formats)